- Home

 5. Tell your stories

-The balance between professional and personal in a teacher job interview can be tricky to get right, but it can really help you stand out, says Paul Taylor, principal of Fullneck School in Pudsey, Leeds.
+Striking the right balance between professional and personal in a teacher job interview can be tricky, but it can really help you stand out, says Paul Taylor, principal of Westholme School in Blackburn, Lancashire.

 “We had interviewed once but not found the right candidate for the role so had to readvertise.
 Karen applied the second time and had a good CV; a previous successful career in business, then working for a federation of primary schools in North Yorkshire - and interesting hobbies (for example, as an elite Ironman competitor and training to be a jockey),” he says.